VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 **JanaPersona:** For an example of implementing dynamic throttling within the application to avoid throttling from the service, see the way that the **Start ** method in the **EventStoreBusPublisher** class manages the degree of parallelism that it uses to send messages.
 Ideally, you should design your application to avoid reaching the point where it starts being throttled by a service.

 **PoePersona:** Each service (Windows Azure Service Bus, SQL Database, Windows Azure storage) has its own particular way of implementing throttling behavior and notifying you when it is placed under heavy load.
 For example, see [SQL Azure Throttling][sqlthrottle].
+It's important to be aware of all the throttling that your application may be subject in different services that your application uses.

 # No downtime migration